potat0ka/Nepal-meat-shop/documentation.md

 ### 1.1 Background
 The Nepal Meat Shop platform is a modern, bilingual e-commerce application designed specifically for the Nepali meat industry.
 The platform addresses the unique challenges of meat retail in Nepal, including cultural preferences, language barriers, and traditional payment methods.

+**Current State (December 2024)**: The platform has been successfully migrated to MongoDB Atlas cloud database, with all dummy files, test scripts, and development artifacts removed for a clean, production-ready codebase.

 ### 1.2 Scope
 This documentation covers the complete technical implementation of the platform, including:
 - Web application architecture and design patterns